sarthak-pokharel/pathapp/README.md

 ```

-The above command will create a batch script in `C:\Programs\bin\` folder.
+The above command will create a batch script in `C:\envbin\` folder.
 This folder should be in environment path.

 After you append this folder in Environment-Path-Variable, you'll be able to use the command `sublime` to access sublime_text.exe from any directory in cmd